-- Mondays Thursdays: 7pm 12am;
+- Mondays Thursdays: 7 PM 12 AM

-- Fridays: 5pm 12am; and
+- Fridays: 5 PM 12 AM

-- Saturdays and Sundays: 8pm 12am
+- Saturdays and Sundays: 8 PM 12 AM

 - Additionally, Area Coordinators are on-call through the night as well as 24 hours on the weekends.

 The College will make every attempt, to the extent possible, to maintain confidentiality with regard to the reporting of crimes.
 Students and employees have the option to directly notify law enforcement authorities about a crime.
 Goldey-Beacom College will assist any student or employee who wishes to directly contact the law enforcement authorities.

 The College strongly encourages victims and witnesses to voluntarily report all crimes directly to Campus Security or the Student Affairs Office.
 However, in some instances, members of the campus community may not wish to do so.
-In such cases, students and employees are able to submit anonymous reports through the College's TalkBack system which is located on Campus Web, the College's portal for students and employees, and the College's website at https://www.gbc.edu/talkback.html.
+In such cases, students and employees are able to submit anonymous reports through the College's TalkBack system which is located on the College's website.
 The Student Affairs Office will file a report on the details without revealing the student's identity for purposes of inclusion in the crime statistics when anonymous reports are received.

 The College also utilizes Maxient, a web-based incident reporting system.
 Maxient allows members of the College community and general public to submit a report to the College.
 These reports are then referred to the proper department for follow-up and resolution.
 This system also allows for anonymous reporting.
-Reports of crime and other incidents are able to be submitted through the forms on the College's website at https://www.gbc.edu/student-life/community-standards.html.
+Reports of crime and other incidents are able to be submitted through the forms on the Community Standards web page of the College's website.
 Incident reporting is encouraged should a community member witness a situation or have a concern about a potential situation or issue.
 All incident reporting is reviewed for possible inclusion in the crime statistics.
 All reports received voluntarily or anonymously are treated in a confidential manner.